-In the biological classification system, living creatures are classified into two kingdoms- plant kingdom and animal kingdom.
+In the Biological Classification system, living creatures are Classified into two kingdoms- plant kingdom and animal kingdom.
 There are ten phyla in the animal kingdom.
-Leech is a worm of phylum Annelida and class Clitellata.
+Leech is a worm of phylum Annelida and Class Clitellata.
 It is a segmented parasitic worm.
-Leech scientific name is Hirudinaria granulosa.
-It belongs to the subclass Hirudinea.
+Leech's scientific name is Hirudinaria granulosa.
+It belongs to the subClass Hirudinea.
 Leech has a soft, segmented, and muscular body, which can lengthen and contract.
 Leeches have a body structure, which is formed with multiple rings.
-Leech has suckers in both ends of the body.
+Leech has suckers on both ends of the body.
 It uses the suckers as hypodermic needles.
 They have one to four pairs of eyes.
 Leeches live in freshwater habitats, marine or terrestrial environments.
 Leech is a parasite, which sucks blood from its host to survive.
-The digestive system of the leech contains a pouch.
-In this article, we will discuss the structure of leech, leech anatomy, characteristics, reproduction system, blood circulatory system, excretion, and other things of leeches in detail.
+The digestive system of the Leech contains a pouch.
+In this article, we will discuss the structure of Leech, Leech anatomy, characteristics, reproduction system, blood circulatory system, excretion, and other things of Leeches in detail.

 Leech in Animal Kingdom

 The animal kingdom contains various kinds of living creatures such as worms, insects, mammals, etc. Leech is a segmented parasite worm of the animal kingdom.
 Leech animal harms its host for its survival.
 Leech is classified in a specific phylum, class, and subclass.
 It belongs to the phylum Annelida.
 The class is Clitellata and the subclass is Hirudinea.
 There are different types of leeches.
 The scientific name of all the leeches is given according to their higher classification.
 There are almost 700-1000 types of leeches in the world.
 Generally, the leeches are divided into four main types according to their living place, which are freshwater leeches, terrestrial leeches, marine leeches, and leech mouth types.